 Valerie: It’s polluting your brain.

 Frank: I love coffee and I won’t stop drinking it.
-This green tea shit is going too far.
-You want me to be oriental or something?
-Go out with a chinaman then, I’m Italian, I need steak and pasta and meatballs and cheese and—
+This green tea sh’t is going too far, I need steak and pasta and meatballs and cheese and—

 Valerie: Pasta, you can have gluten free pasta.